0n0w1c/electric-grid/readme.md

 *Limitations:*
 Transformator circuit conditions and copper wiring are not included in blueprints.

+*Notes*
+If Bob' Power is active, the Overhaul is not available, Transformator only

 *Recommended Mods:*
 [Energy Combinator](https://mods.factorio.com/mod/energy-combinator) - Reads the electric network and produces circuit signals
 (For use with Electric Grid, it is recommended to change the *Update rate* startup setting from 5 to 60.)